Discover which Denman Brush you need

 - The more pins there are in the brush, the finer you brush your hair.
 Many women have adapted the Denman Brush in such a way that there are alternating rows.

 - If you find that you really have a lot of pain while brushing and your hair breaks off, the Denman Brush is not the right brush for you.

-Hopefully it is now clear to you which Denman Brush is your ideal match!
+Hopefully it is now clear to you which Denman is your best brush and ideal match and continue with defining curls!
 Do you have any questions?
-Let us know in the comments below!